guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise1/README.md

 ## Exercise

-1. Use the modules provided to provision
+1. Use the modules provided to provision:

 - a single VPC
 - pre-defined security groups
 - 2 ec2 instances

-For network range inputs, feel free to use any 10.0.x.x ranges a this is just an exercise and the networks will be provisioned within your own personal VPC.
+For network range inputs, feel free to use any 10.0.x.x ranges as this is just an exercise and the networks will be provisioned within your own personal VPC.

 ```
-NOTE: Both Security Group and EC2 modules will make use of outputs from the VPC module as inputs
+NOTE: Both Security Group and EC2 modules will use outputs from the VPC module as inputs in those modules
 ```

-2. Create output for the following
+2. Create outputs for the following:

 * VPC Id
 * Puplic IP addresses of instances created